NishanHolla/Citrus_Foods-ReactApp/README.md

-The purpose of this app is to be a food delivery app.
+The purpose of this app is to build a food delivery app.

 # Getting Started with Create React App